 Hoodia Gordonii is a genus of desert plants containing 13 species.
-Once species, Hoodia Gordonii, is marketed in the United States as a weight-loss supplement.
+One species, Hoodia Gordonii, is marketed in the United States as a weight-loss supplement.
 In this entry, Gordonii refers only to Hoodia Gordonii.
-We would get into hoodia’s side effects further down the page.
+We would get into Hoodia’s side effects further down the page.

 Hoodia Gordonii suppresses the appetite so that individuals eat less and lose weight.
-It’s hard to find a plant that has weight loss alkaloids that are as powerful than hoodia’s.
+It’s hard to find a plant that has weight loss alkaloids that are as powerful as Hoodia.
 Continue reading because Hoodia’s strength is far beyond imagination.

 H. Gordonii grows wild in the very dry Kalahari and Namib Deserts of South Africa, Botswana, and Namibia.
-For many years, the San Bushmen who live this region have eaten Gordonii to dull their appetite on long trips through the desert.
+For many years, the San Bushmen who live in this region have eaten Gordonii to dull their appetite on long trips through the desert.
 H. Gordonii is an endangered species.
-Protected by both international and national laws in the countries where it grows wild.
+It is protected by both international and national laws in the countries where it grows wild.
 An exclusive license is required to harvest the plant from the wild and export it.